proxmox/ceph/ceph/doc/cephadm/services/index.rst

 =====================

 A *Service Specification* is a data structure that is used to specify the deployment of services.
+In addition to parameters such as `placement` or `networks`, the user can set initial values of service configuration parameters by means of the `config` section.
+For each param/value configuration pair, cephadm calls the following command to set its value:

+   .. prompt:: bash #

+    ceph config set <service-name> <param> <value>

+cephadm raises health warnings in case invalid configuration parameters are found in the spec (`CEPHADM_INVALID_CONFIG_OPTION`) or if any error while trying to apply the new configuration option(s) (`CEPHADM_FAILED_SET_OPTION`).

 Here is an example of a service specification in YAML:

 .. code-block:: yaml